MoAlyousef/floui/README.md

 auto button2 = Button(some_widget.inner());
 ```
 Maybe std::any can be used in the library and such casts can pass thru std::any_cast, the problem on Android is that everything is a jobject, and equality can only be checked via JNIenv::IsSameObject, also RTTI is disabled by default on ndk-build.
+- Adding images has to be in the project's resource file.
+    - In Android Studio: Resource Manager, Import Drawables.
+This will add the file to res/drawable.
+The file can be accessed directly ImageView("MyImage.jpg").
+    - In XCode: You can simple drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").

 ## Todo
 - Wrap more UIKit and Android controls and their methods.